omegat-org/omegat/release/readme.txt

 the Java Runtime Environment are now available to save users the trouble of selecting, obtaining and installing it.

-If you have already Java, the simplest way to install the current version of OmegaT is to use Java Web Start.
+If you have already Java, one way to install the current version of OmegaT is to use Java Web Start.
 For this purpose download the following file and then execute it: